Queen's Guide Award

 The Queen’s Guide Award is the highest award you can work towards in guiding.
-It gives you the chance to develop your skills while contributing to guiding and your local community – at an impressive level!
+It gives you the chance to develop your skills, give back to guiding and support your local community.

-The Queen’s Guide Award isn’t just a great achievement to share with other members of guiding; potential employers and further education institutions will also be impressed with your accomplishment, which shows you have challenged yourself and achieved your goals in a range of different areas.
+The Queen’s Guide award isn’t just a great achievement to share with other members of Girlguiding.
+It also shows potential employers and further education organisations you've challenged yourself and achieved goals in lots of different ways.

 What is involved?

 The Queen’s Guide award is all about personal challenges and taking part in guiding.
 It’s made up of 5 sections: